Configuration steps for Retail developers working on cloud-hosted development environments with no administrator access

 You can use a remote desktop (RDP) to access these restricted environments using the non-admin user provided on the Lifecycle Services (LCS) environment page.
-This blog post contains more information about how to access these VMs: https://blogs.msdn.microsoft.com/lcs/2017/10/31/restricted-admin-access-with-platform-12-updates/
+For more information about environments that don't allow administrator access, see Development and build VMs that don't allow administrator access FAQ.

 Retail developers do not have administrative access to cloud-hosted development virtual machines.
 Modern POS (MPOS) development is possible if you use Cloud POS.
 Before starting development on any Retail application, configure Cloud POS as follows:

 Open Visual Studio and click View > Application Explorer.
 Wait for Internet Information Services (IIS) Express to start with all the Retail websites deployed.
 You should see the IIS tray icon in the task bar with all the Retail websites running, such as Cloud POS and Retail Server.

 To debug CRT/RS extensions, attach the CRT/RS project to the IIS Express process.

 When you open the Cloud POS project from the Retail SDK, IIS Express may fail with the following error.

 To resolve this issue:

 - Rename the %userprofile%\Documents\IISExpress\config folder.
 Do not delete the files because you will copy the applicationhost.config file to a new location in step iv.